-16 For some prefectures, more than one lending rate is reported in 1884 and 1885.
-It was not clear which figure was reported was consistent with the 1886 data, so these were omitted.
-Moreover, there were missing data for more than a dozen prefectures for this period.
+^{16.} For some prefectures, more than one lending rate was reported in 1884 and 1885.
+It was not clear which figure reported was consistent with the 1886 data, so these were omitted.
+Moreover, data were missing for more than a dozen prefectures for this period.

-17 After 1922, data are reported on a biannually in June and December.
+^{17.} After 1922, data are reported biannually, in June and December.